 A recipe for white trash consisting of Golden Grahams, Chex cereal, peanuts, pretzels, and chocolate candy M&M’s coated in melted white chocolate.
-Popular around Christmas but can easily be customized for any holiday!
+This sweet and salty snack mix is popular around Christmas but can easily be customized for any holiday!

-One thing about white trash, is that everyone’s recipe is a little bit different.
+One thing about white trash (aka.
+Christmas crack), is that everyone’s recipe is a little bit different.
 That’s where it gets the “trash” name from – you combine things you have left such as a little of this cereal, a little of that, something salty, some nuts and top it with melted white chocolate.

 I make my white trash candy with a combination of Golden Grahams and Chex cereal.